 They are not afraid to admit their mistakes, seeing them as opportunities for learning and growth.
 They know the road to success if paved with the stepping stones of failure and they embrace it.

 - Great leaders are constantly learning.

 They understand that great leaders are made and not born.
 They do not take their position lightly and constantly foster their art with continued reading, learning, listening and networking, surrounding themselves with people, that in turn, inspire and uplift them.

-The characteristics of leaders who shape the pharmaceutical industry of Japan have been learned over time.
-We all have the ability to lead whether it’s an organization of one or a company of thousands.
-If we are fortunate enough to lead a team, then one thing is certain, people are watching our behavior far more closely than they are listening to our words.
-Perhaps the German literary genius Johann Wolfgang von Goethe said it best, “Behavior is a mirror in which everyone displays his own image.”
+Great leaders are made.
+The characteristics of leaders who have shaped the pharmaceutical industry of Japan have been moulded over time.
+We all have the ability to lead whether it is a small organization or a company of thousands.
+If we are fortunate enough to lead a team, then one thing is certain, people are watching our behaviour far more closely than they are listening to our words.